 The funds must be invested in secure, low-risk investments that are provincially or federally backed such that they are maintained and grown as sustainable resources for the future.

-Contributions to the investments shall be made by the Vice-President (Operations) annually and shall consist of:
+Contributions to the investments shall be made by the Vice-President (Finance & Administration) annually and shall consist of:

 50% of the operating surplus from the previous year as determined by the annual financial review.